Psychological astrology: Other psychological approaches

-Philosophy

-While psychological astrology brings a transpersonal dimension and spiritual notions to psychology by linking the psyche to the Cosmos, psychological astrology is "decidedly not deterministic".
-Nor is an individual's everyday life ruled by malefic or benefic planets as the horoscope is considered a mere tool to help identify an individual's nature and potential for psycho-spiritual growth.

 Criticism

 Psychological astrology has been criticized for confirmation bias and astrology is widely considered a pseudoscience by the scientific community.
 In psychology and cognitive science, confirmation bias is a tendency to search for or interpret new information in a way that confirms one's preconceptions and avoids information and interpretations that contradict prior beliefs.

 Research

-The largest and most recognized study of the claims of astrology was published by Shawn Carlson in Nature.
+A definitive scientific test study of the claims of astrology was published by Shawn Carlson in Nature.
 Twenty-eight professional astrologers agreed to participate, including several who were strongly influenced by the Jungian model.
 Carlson concluded that the astrologers were unable to match horoscopes with profiles compiled using the California Psychological Inventory (CPI) in blind tests any better than chance.